greenelab/czi-rfa/proposal.md

 These efforts will allow us to identify a subset of parameters and architectures that are worth exploring further in this context.

 We will also develop a data augmentation approach for training deep models on single cell RNA-seq data, as no data augmentation approaches for transcriptomic data have been published to date.
-These approaches are widely used in image analysis.
 To understand data augmentation, imagine pathology slides that have been scanned.
 Each slide may be prepared and scanned in a subtly different orientation or at somewhat different magnifications.
-A deep learning method may learn to identify these technical differences, or there may simply be too few slides to train a deep learning algorithm.
+A deep learning method may simply identify these technical differences, or there may be too few slides to train a good model.
-Deep learning practitioners will apply arbitrary rotations, zooms, and other irrelevant transformations to image data during training in a process termed data augmentation.
+Applying apply arbitrary rotations, zooms, and other irrelevant transformations increases the effective amount of training data and reduces the model's propensity to learn such noise.

 We expect that fast abundance estimates for RNA-seq [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible for transcriptomes.
 Multiple resamples or subsamples of reads during transcript abundance estimation can help to capture the uncertainty in the data, akin to arbitrary rotations.